-Admission to any program leading to a Master's degree is not equivalent to admission to candidacy.
-Students must file an application for admission to candidacy for the M.A. degree and complete the candidacy requirements during the term in which 12 hours of graduate work (including transfer work) are completed.
+Admission to a program leading to the Master's degree does not imply admission to candidacy for a degree.
+Students must file an application for admission to candidacy for the M.A. degree and complete the candidacy requirements during the term in which 12 hours of graduate work